From Sonic Retro

 - Sonic Adventure and its director's cut is the first game with Chao, and the first which contained "Chao Gardens" and the downloadable VMU mini-game Chao Adventure to raise them.

 - Sonic Adventure 2, which introduces characters with alignments to affect growth and introduces the Hero and Dark Chao.
 There is also the downloadable Chao Adventure 2.

 - Sonic Adventure 2: Battle, same as Sonic Adventure 2, but with an improved interface.

 - Sonic Advance, Sonic Advance 2, and Sonic Pinball Party contained the so-called "Tiny Chao Garden", a smaller version of the system introduced in Sonic Adventure.
 Chao can also be found tumbling helplessly in Sonic Advance's Special Stages, earning the player a Continue if they are rescued.

-- Sonic Advance 3 has the player find 10 of the buggers in each zone in order to gain access to the game's Special Stages.
+- Sonic Advance 3 has the player find 10 Chao in each Zone in order to gain access to the game's Special Stages.
 Recovered Chao found themselves in a non-interactive variety of Chao Garden located in the Sonic Factory.

 - Sonic Heroes has Team Chaotix looking for them in a few of their missions.
 A Neutral and Dark Chao also appear together to drop spheres from a hot air balloon in the Special Stage's Bonus Challenges.

 - Shadow the Hedgehog has several wandering in Cryptic Castle.
 Shadow can attack the poor creatures to fill his Dark Gauge.

-- Good Friend Chao!, a Japanese-only mobile phone game where you raise one on your phone.
+- Nakayoshi Chao!, a Japanese-only mobile phone game where the player raises one on their phone.

 - Sonic Chronicles: The Dark Brotherhood, where Chao take the form of equippable sidekicks to alter the player character's combat stats.